remnrem/luna-doc/docs/ref/annotations.md

 ```

 Considering a second scenario with more complex epoch structure:
-as a demonstation, we select the first 30 seconds of an EDF and then
+as a demonstration, we select the first 30 seconds of an EDF and then
 set 7-second epochs with 2-second increment, followed by `MAKE-ANNOTS epoch`:
 ```
 MASK epoch=1 & RE & EPOCH len=7 inc=2 & RE & MAKE-ANNOTS epoch=E